> Folk Music > Songs > The Dowie Dens of Yarrow

 Child Ballad No. 214, this song was first published in Scott’s Minstrelsy of the Scottish Border [in] 1803.

-John MacDonald sang The Dewie Dens o’ Yarrow in November 1974 in a recording by Tony Engle and Tony Russell that was released on his 1975 Topic record The Singing Molecatcher of Morayshire.
-This track was included in 1998 on the Topic anthology O’er His Grave the Grass Grew Green (The Voice of the People Series Volume 3).
+John MacDonald sang The Dewie Dens o’ Yarrow in his mobile home, Pigaveny, Elgin, Morayshire, in November 1974 to Tony Engle and Tony Russell.
+This recording was released on his 1975 Topic album The Singing Molecatcher of Morayshire.
+This track was also included in 1998 on the Topic anthology O’er His Grave the Grass Grew Green (The Voice of the People Series Volume 3).
+Hamish Henderson noted:

 Bob Davenport and The Rakes sang The Dowie Dens o’ Yarrow in 1977 on their Topic LP 1977.
-He learned this song from the singing of Davie Stewart.
+He learned the song from the singing of Davie Stewart.
+They also sang The Green Banks of Yarrow in 1997 on their Fellside album The Red Haired Lad.

 Jean Redpath sang Dowie Dens o’ Yarrow on her 1977 album Song of the Seals.
 She noted: